AscentEssentials/ascent-essentials-backend/README.md

 This documentation is auto-generated through comments in the code.

 ## Authentication & Authorization
 This server implements **Bearer token authentication**.
 To access protected endpoints, follow these steps:
-To make requests to protected endpoints, you have to:
 1. Obtain a valid access token through the authentication flow (user login);
 2. Include the obtained access token in the request by adding a new header:
    - **Key:** `Authorization`